 Buying our home during the winter meant we didn’t know what surprises lurked underneath.

 That’s the pitfall of home buying and not having the nice weather to inspect a property on the outside before you buy.

 Whether you plan to sell your house or if you want to keep the neighbours motivated, do what we did and give your property a facelift.

 Where do you begin with sprucing up the property of your first home?

-Owning a home can be overwhelming so take my advice and work from the outside in.
+Owning a home can be overwhelming, so take my advice and work from the outside into the home.

 - Garden Planters

 - Rock Garden

 - Light Fixtures